React2Shell | CVE-2025-55182

 1alert.__proto__.constructor // ==> Function() which is a function constructor

-We can get the Function constructor but from object (Obj → Prototype → Function → Construstor)
+We can get the Function constructor from an object: (Obj → Prototype → Function → Constructor)

 alert1.js